128technology/docs/docs/plugin_icmp_reachability_detection.md

 - **PLUGIN-1322** Plugins do not clean up the the salt states on uninstall

-    _**Resolution:**_ Each plugin RPM will be owner of he respective salt directory so that it gets cleaned up on uninstall.
+    _**Resolution:**_ Each plugin RPM now manages their dependencies to ensure proper clean up on uninstall

 - **PLUGIN-1378** Plugin config generation was failing to remove certain elements from XML